srmagura/iti-react/Source/ITIReact/Readme.md

 _WARNING: Does not follow semver!_ Review Changelog.md before updating.

-    npm i --save-exact @interface-technologies/iti-react
+1.  `npm i --save-exact @interface-technologies/iti-react`

-Also, copy `node_modules/iti-react/iti-react.scss` into your stylesheet folder.
+2. Copy `node_modules/@interface-technologies/iti-react/iti-react.scss` into your stylesheet folder.
 This stylesheet is just a starting point that you can customize to fit your projects' needs.
+3. Add `declare module 'input-format'` to your top-level `.d.ts` file.
+See `ReactSpaTemplate/Source/Website/Library.d.ts` for an example.

 ## Developing